Chlamydia is the most commonly diagnosed bacterial STI and often has no symptoms at all.

 How do I get tested?

-- Urine and/or swabs of exposed sites
+- Urine and/or swabs of exposed sites; expect results to come back in 1-2 weeks

 What if I test positive?

-- This infection is treatable and curable.
+- This infection is treated with antibiotics and curable

 - Birth Control